eClass Support

 H5P cannot be direct-hosted

 Unlike eClass, Canvas does not natively support H5P direct uploads.
-To use H5P in Canvas, users must pay to have their content files hosted at H5P.com
+To use H5P in Canvas, users must pay to have their content files hosted at H5P.com.

 This difference has been identified to the LMS transition project team and they are evaluating options.
+It is also possible to use Lumi to convert h5p into SCORM.

 Forced Subscription for discussions is not possible